hunterchen7/WaveFormer/README.md

 Currently only supports black line(s).

-Usage: pretty rudimentary at the moment, just change "img" input in main.rs to desired image and run it like a normal rust program. generated equations will appear in images/equations.txt
+Usage: pretty rudimentary at the moment, just change "img" input in main.rs to desired image and run it like a normal rust program. generated equations will appear in images/equations.txt. see generated islands in images/lines.png.

+**Screenshot:**
-left: generated graph from equations on Desmos
+- left: generated graph from equations on Desmos

-middle: input image
+- middle: input image

-right: "islands" generated from DFS
+- right: "islands" generated from DFS
 ![image](https://github.com/hunterchen7/LinesToEquation/assets/34012681/3a38b715-a0f3-4f57-a484-491794d58a04)

 TODO: